waiwera/waiwera/doc/user/run.rst

 .. code-block:: bash

-   python waiwera-dkr.py -np 16 model.json -log_view
+   waiwera-dkr -np 16 model.json -log_view

 More information about specific PETSc command line parameters can be found in the `PETSc <https://www.mcs.anl.gov/petsc/>`_ documentation.